cgerchenhp/UE_TAPython_Plugin_Release/README.md

     }
 ```

-And we can add a context menu to  for object's component in Detail views.
+And we can add a context menu for object's component in Detail views.

 ```
     Kismet.SubobjectEditorContextMenu: {